AngangGuo/blog/content/posts/2022/Notes - Davinci Resolve Video Editor.md

 * Zoom the photo:
 `Inspector > Video > Transform > Zoom > xxx`
 * Add a border to a photoA:
-  1. Right click the photo in timeline, choose `Open in Fusion Page`
+  1. Right-click the photo in timeline, choose `Open in Fusion Page`
   2. `Effects > Templates > Edit > Effects > Colored Border`
   3. Drop the `Colored Border` effect at the middle of the MediaIn1 and MediaOut1
 * Add similar border to other photos: Select all the other photos, then click the photoA with the middle button to copy the border effect